 For cyclists' comfort and to make facilities accessible for cyclists of all abilities, all drop kerbs at crossings and transitions should be flush with the carriageway.
-Reference should be made to the Disability Discrimination Act: Good Practice Guide for Roads (Transport Scotland (2009)) for details of the design of flush kerbs and blister tactile paving for disabled people.
+Reference should be made to Roads for All: a Good Practice Guide for Roads (Transport Scotland (2013)) for details of the design of flush kerbs and blister tactile paving for disabled people.